primayoriko/golang-forum-api/README.md

 -------
 For run the API for the first time, make sure to do these steps:

-1. Prepare application that needed, minimum Go and Postgres.
+1. Prepare application that needed, minimum Go and PostgreSQL.
 You could use dockerized version API from create the docker image with the `Dockerfile`, and also create PostgreSQL instance in docker container with command in `init_db.sh`, or simply you could just run in terminal
    ```
       sh init_db.sh
    ```